Estonian Terminology Services Implementation Guide

 Hierarchy

-Currently every code list includes columns: Parent code (Vanem_kood) and Hierarchy level (Hierarhia_aste).
-Column ‘Hierachy level’ will not be migrated, as it is obsolete.
-Column ‘Parent code’ will be migrated as property parent in CodeSystem, and groupedBy in CodeSystem supplement, which is contained in the value set.
+In the old format, every code list included columns: Parent code (Vanem_kood) and Hierarchy level (Hierarhia_aste).
+Column 'Hierachy level' is not migrated, as it is obsolete.
+Column 'Parent code' is migrated as property parent in CodeSystem, and groupedBy in CodeSystem supplement, which is contained in the value set.
 See more about hierarchy in value set below.

 Effective dates and statuses of value set members

-Status of value set members will not be migrated, because only active value set members will be published in every value set version.
-It is possible to add status ‘deprecated’ to a value set member, but it serves as a warning for future changes.
+Status of value set members is not migrated, because only active value set members are published in every value set version.

 Currently, every locally defined code list has three columns: Valid from (Kehtivuse_alguse_kpv), Valid until (Kehtivuse_lõpu_kpv), and Last updated (Viimane_muudatus_kpv).
-These columns will not be migrated as the content of a ValueSet.
-Valid from and Valid until dates will be migrated as effectivePeriod.
-‘Last updated’ column will have no significant meaning after migration, and it will not be migrated.
+These columns are not migrated as the content of a ValueSet.
+Valid from and Valid until dates are migrated as effectivePeriod.
+'Last updated' column is not migrated.

 Hierarchy in value sets

-FHIR does not allow hierarchy in the value set.
+FHIR does not allow defining a hierarchy in the value set definition.
 However, Estonian code lists have always been used not just for validation, but also for interface terminology, which means that hierarchy and grouper concepts have been a norm.

 Code Name Estonian English FSN Parent code in value set Direct parent in SNOMED CT